 While many XXL-watches that are powered by standard calibers usually have their date windows dangerously close to the center of the dial, this model has its date aperture comfortably placed right inside the outer ring between 4 and 5 o’clock, again, making it look more proportional, as well as leaving the needed real estate for the retrograde seconds hands.

-Of course, with its huge size of whole 45 millimeters, the watch looks somewhat archaic and out of trend to yours truly, but the size seems to be only problem of this watch.
+Of course, with its huge size of whole 45 millimeters, the watch looks somewhat archaic and out of trend to yours truly, but the size is the only problem with this watch.

 See also: Milus Heritage Snow Star in Rose Gold